Ulises-Rosas/getGene/README.md

 ```
 ![](https://github.com/Ulises-Rosas/geneTable/blob/master/img/Oreochromis_mossambicus_GeneAvailability.png)

-Filnames are composed by using species name as well as its title by default
+Filnames are composed by using species name as well as its title by default.
+If there were more than